Everything we expect to see at Nintendo Direct today – follow live

 We’re particularly fond of the format as it gives us a much better idea of what Nintendo is willing to share more publicly and narrows down what we can expect in future announcements.
 Chances are if a Nintendo title is already known to be in the works, you can at least expect an update on its development.

-Now another Nintendo Direct has been scheduled for 9 February at 10pm GMT and it looks to be one of its longer ones, focusing on games that are coming out in the first half of 2022 for a good 40 minutes.
+Now another Nintendo Direct has been scheduled for tonight at10pm GMT and it looks to be one of its longer ones, focusing on games that are coming out in the first half of 2022 for a good 40 minutes.

 There have already been plenty of announcements, such as Kirby and the Forgotten Land and Triangle Strategy, but chances are high that we’ll also get a glimpse at some other upcoming titles which are yet to have a confirmed release date.
 Nintendo also makes a habit of releasing some games and demos on the e-shop immediately after the event has ended.

-Note: Update: Nintendo Direct will be going live shortly.
-Follow the liveblog below for more details.